-If you’ve visited a gym, you’ve noticed the signs reminding you to clean the equipment after every use.
+If you’ve visited a gym, you’ve noticed the signs reminding you to clean the equipment after every use, especially after learning to live with COVID precautions.
 You’ve seen antibacterial wipes around the gym and hand sanitizer at every corner.
 But, what about your own personal fitness equipment?

 Can you guess the age of this treadmill?

 See the end of the article for the answer.
 You'll be shocked.